The empty grave: what's in it for you?

 Incomprehensible truth

-When Jesus lived with us on earth as a human, he was one of us, a human being of flesh and blood who was exposed to hunger, thirst, fatigue and the limited dimensions of mortal existence.
-"And the Word became flesh and dwelt among us, and we saw his glory, a glory as the only begotten Son of the Father, full of grace and truth" (John 1,14).
+When Jesus lived with us on earth as a human being, he was one of us, a person of flesh and blood, exposed to hunger, thirst, fatigue, and the limited dimensions of a mortal existence.
+“And the Word became flesh and dwelt among us, and we beheld his glory, the glory as of the only begotten of the Father, full of grace and truth.”
+(Joh 1,14).

 He lived in communion with God's Holy Spirit as one of us.
 Theologians call the incarnation of Jesus "incarnation".
 He was also one with God as the Eternal Word or Son of God.
 This is a fact that is difficult and possibly impossible to fully grasp, given the limitations of our human minds.
 How could Jesus be both God and man?
 As contemporary theologian James Innell Packer put it: “Here are two mysteries for the price of one - the multitude of persons within the oneness of God and the union of Godhead and humanity in the person of Jesus.
 Nothing in fiction is as fantastic as this Truth of the Incarnation »(Knowing God).
 It's a concept that contradicts everything we know about ordinary reality.